hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 `istioctl version`{{execute}}

-The version will appear, and the message `no running Istio pods in "istio-system"` is expect as noting has started yet.
+The version will appear, and the message `no running Istio pods in "istio-system"` is expect since nothing has started.

 Initialize Istio on this Kubernetes cluster.
 This will start the operator and in turn, the operator will manage the installation and configuration of Istio for this cluster.

 `istioctl manifest apply --set profile=demo`{{execute}}

 There are a few [profiles to choose from](https://istio.io/latest/docs/setup/additional-setup/config-profiles/) based on the list of Istio features you want to enable.
-For this scenario with BookInfo, the _Demo_ profile is ideal.
+For this scenario with Bookinfo, the _Demo_ profile is ideal.

 In a few moments, Istio will be available.
 The `Processing resources for Istiod` step may take a few minutes.
 Once complete.
 You can verify Istio is ready.